hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Even if life thrives at the frontiers of ruin, this is not a theodicy.
+Say life thrives at the frontiers of ruin.
+Is this a theodicy?
 No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of scales will raise the dead.